Package uniset provides an easily accessible,

 We assume that we want to enable a package called

-package, and we want it to live at ~/desktop
+package, and we want it to live at ~/desktop.
+First copy

 library(uniset)